atsohyun/lessons_learned/README.md

 ## Lessons Learned
-Collecting and writing about design lessons on Data + HCI from around the world, day by day.
+Collecting and writing about design lessons on Data + HCI from around the world.